lu1s/iot-tov-v1/README.md

 ## Preamble

-In recent years the global growth in matter of many topics including and emphasizing the technological ones has been circumnstantially big, and as a natural and also circumnstantial effect it has also created bigger challenges for the leaders of public and private organizations for them to enable and share those technological achievements of the human kind, with their own ecosystems and entities, and with the ones whom they relate with.
+In recent years the global growth in matter of many topics including and emphasizing the technological ones has been circumnstantially big, and as a natural and also circumnstantial effect it has also created bigger challenges for the leaders of public and private organizations for them to enable and share those technological achievements of the human kind, with their own ecosystems and entities, and with the ones of whom they relate with.

-The work presented here is a compilation of efforts, ideas, code bases, business models, terms, conditions, privacy policies, licenses and other informations that as a whole they represent secure technology for a fair enhancement of health and wellness of an economy.
+The work presented here is a compilation of efforts, ideas, code bases, business models, terms, conditions, privacy policies, licenses and other informations that, as a whole, they represent secure technology for a fair enhancement of health and wellness of an economy and the economy as a whole.

-Within this document, a State or Country is any Sovereign Entity that with the appropiate terms, conditions, privacy policies, licenses and a Currency Emissor Approved Assembly \(CEAA\), or an Entity which serves as so; it is capable of building and maintaining a fair and stable ecosystem and thus a healthier and more fairly distributed economy.
+Within this document, a State or Country is any Sovereign Entity that, with the appropiate terms, conditions, privacy policies, licenses and a Currency Emissor Approved Assembly \(CEAA\), or an Entity which serves as so; it is capable of building and maintaining a fair and stable ecosystem and thus a healthier and more fairly distributed economy.

-As an example, and in the particular case of México \(the Country; as a whole Set of Connected States\), the CEAA is today\[1\] the "Bank of Mexico" \(also known as "Banco de México" or "BoM"\).
-The BoM is the Entity in charge of all the currency emission, recycling and control within the country and for the countrie's interests.
+As an example, and in the particular case of México \(the Country; as a whole Set of Connected States\), the CEAA is today\[1\] the "Bank of Mexico" \(also known as "Banco de México" or "BoM" or "BdM"\).
+The BoM is the Entity in charge of all the currency emissions, recycling and control within the country and for the interests of the same.

 _\[1\] Today as of 201812100002136190000, and invalidated if wrong._

 The following projects are the first demonstrations of MVV of multiple integrated MVPs that comply with the MRQ each of them so that at the end the full CoVA the ToV can be demonstrated in "real time" by a complete and conciliated set of PoAVs between the SIO and the SEUs providing sufficient MRS for the prevention and detention of misuse of the described crypto warranties.

-## Broad concepts and entities
+## Basic concepts and entities

-_The key words listed here are unordered and presented in form of a draft_
+_The key words listed here are unordered and presented in form of a draft._

 | Acronym | Name | Description |
 | :--- | :--- | :--- |